aporlowski/pi-sdr/README.md

 sudo apt-get purge --auto-remove libgnuradio*
 ```

-3. **Ubuntu only, pi-topOS skip:** Next we need to add multiple Personal Package Archive to install the software.
+3. **Ubuntu only, pi-topOS skip:** Next we need to add multiple Personal Package Archives to install the software.
 GQRX and its required components are distributed by its authors in PPA instead of using standard built-in Ubuntu repositories.
 This gives the authors more control over the software repository, but requires we add the repositories to our OS so the software can be located.
 A version of GQRX is available in the default Raspbian repositories, so these instructions are not needed.

 ```
 sudo add-apt-repository -y ppa:bladerf/bladerf